AndreBaltazar8/ablac/docs/standard-library.md

 driver storage.
 Higher-level packages should wrap that raw address in a checked nominal handle or an ownership-checked resource type.

+Freestanding startup code that owns writable-memory preparation can call `nativeInitializeGlobals()` after data and BSS are ready.
+The call runs the same once-only initializer used by ordinary foreign entries.
+Its presence also tells the compiler that this entry owns initialization, so LLVM does not insert an unsafe earlier guard ahead of a kernel or firmware boot function.

 `abla/unsafe/xtensa` can also turn a named top-level `() -> void` function into a native Xtensa interrupt-entry address.
 This is a compiler operation, not a boxed `Fn` conversion: closures and local aliases are rejected, the entry uses